 A stop of flow in the demand regulator usually indicates that there is a problem with the main gas supply.
 The diver should first open the emergency valve by turning the EGS knob.
-If there is still no flow from the demand regulator, the defogger valve knob should be opened.
-Keep in mind that if the defogger valve is left open, the bailout bottle will drain very quickly, particularly if the diver is deep.
+If there is still no flow from the demand regulator, the steady flow valve knob should be opened.
+Keep in mind that if the steady flow valve is left open, the bailout bottle will drain very quickly, particularly if the diver is deep.